fuchsia-br/fargo/README.md

 By default fargo will use the copies of cargo and rustc provided in `$FUCHSIA_DIR/buildtools`.
 To change this behavior, set the environmental variables `FARGO_CARGO` and `FARGO_RUSTC` before running fargo.

+If you need to be using a different version of nightly for some reason, you'll need the `x86_64-fuchsia` target.
+If you installed rust with [rustup](https://www.rustup.rs) you can install the target with:

+    rustup default nightly
+    rustup target add x86_64-fuchsia

 ## Environmental variables set by fargo